 Short Writing Assignments

 At 5 times during the semester, students will be asked to write a brief response to current events and/or concept from lecture.
 These prompts will come from the professor, and will ask the students to give an opinion, offer a story, or otherwise contribute something to that space.
-Online assignments will typically be 500 words, due within one week of the prompt, and worth 2 points.
+Short writing assignments will typically be 500 words, due within one week of the prompt, and worth 1 point.

 Active participation in section–contributing to discussions in informed and substantive ways–will be assessed by TAs.
 This component of the grade is worth 5 points.